bholmesdev/simple-stack/www/src/content/docs/packages/form.md

 sidebar:
   order: 1
 ---
-> The simple way to handle forms in your Astro project
+The simple way to handle forms in your Astro project.

 ```astro
 ---